mist64/cbmbus_doc/5 TCBM.md

 ## History and Development

 The Commodore PET (1977) was using the industry-standard 8-bit parallel [IEEE-488 bus](https://www.pagetable.com/?p=1023) for disk drives and printers.
 For the VIC-20 (1981), they changed layers 1 and 2 of the protocol stack (electrical and byte transfer) into a cheaper [serial bus](https://www.pagetable.com/?p=1135), which turned out to have severe speed problems[^3].

-For the TED series (1984), Commodore decided to create a new, low-cost parallel port for layers 1 and 2.
+So for the TED series (1984), Commodore decided to create another variant of the protocol stack, replacing layers 1 and 2 again.
+The new bus was supposed to combine the speed of the IEEE-488 bus with the low cost of the serial bus.

 While the switch from parallel IEEE-488 to serial allowed the protocol stack to retain all key properties of the original design, TCBM drops some of these features: